 Messages aren't reaching my Xobito inbox, but I can send fine

-'Last event received' says 'Never' even though I just got a message on my phone
+Inbound messages never reach my workspace even though I just got a message on my phone

-'Last event received' says 'Never' even though I just got a message on my phone
+Inbound messages never reach my workspace even though I just got a message on my phone

 The most common cause is a partial or interrupted connect flow.
 Fix: disconnect and reconnect.
 Go to Setup → Account, click Disconnect, then run Connect WhatsApp again.
 See Disconnect for what that resets.